Shrey-Joshi/Robo_Ramsey/README.md

 ## 💻 WSL Setup (Not Necessary for Linux and Mac Users)

-For anyone using a **Windows OS**, you will need to install a linux distribution so we can utilize docker container in the future.
+For anyone using a **Windows OS**, you will need to install a linux distribution so we can utilize docker containers in the future.
 Below are instructions for setting up a linux kernel using Windows Subsystem for Linux (WSL).

 First, enable WSL by searching for **Turn Windows features on or off** in your Windows Search bar, and select the link to the Control Panel.
 A tab should open up.
 Scroll to the bottom and check the folder **Windows Subsystem for Linux**, then press OK.
 Restart your computer if asked.

 After that open up **Microsoft Store**, and search for and install **Ubuntu 20.04 LTS**.
-After its installed, open up **Ubuntu 20.04 LTS** from your Windows Search bar.
+After it's installed, open up **Ubuntu 20.04 LTS** from your Windows Search bar.
 A terminal should open up, intially setting up Ubuntu.
 After setup is done, the shell should request for a password to set for root (I suggest putting your Windows admin/account password).

 🎉 Congratulations 🎉, you now have Linux on your system!